 If you’re thinking about a translation project, we’d love to sit down and talk with you about it.

 With LinguaLinx, you won't ever have to worry about your message getting lost as it’s translated.
-You know you're in good hands with our ISO 17100 compliance, twenty years of professional translation experience, and the organizations whose trust we've earned.
+You know you're in good hands with our ISO 17100 and ISO 9001 compliance, twenty years of professional translation experience, and the organizations whose trust we've earned.